The Importance of Accountability during Drug Abuse Treatment

 - Avoid important steps to take during drug abuse treatment.

-- Are aggravated when recovery doesn’t happen on their preferred schedule and show passive-aggressive behaviors.
+- Aggravation when recovery doesn’t happen on their preferred schedule and show passive-aggressive behaviors.

 Accountability Through Others